2014 Hong Kong class boycott campaign: 26 September

 The assembly ended at 10 p.m.
 It was scheduled for a film sharing session by Anita Lee Chi Kwan, Assistant Professor of Languages and General Education Center, Tung Wah College, in a planned exchange with Margaret Ng.
 The organisers, however, postponed the session because of technical reason and the stage was handed over to Joshua Wong.
-At 10:30 p.m., Joshua Wong, all of a sudden, called for the crowd to "retake" the Civic Square, around which fences were built two months earlier.
+At 10:30 p.m., Joshua Wong called for the crowd to "retake" the Civic Square, around which fences were built two months earlier.
 Led by members of HKFS, hundred of protesters climbed across fences and tore down the barriers around the flag stage.
 The police surrounded hundreds of protesters, and then further mobilised towards the Civic Square and clashed with the protesters.
 The police pepper-sprayed them and displayed their batons.
 In chaos, it was reported a protester was having a heart attack.
 The police force originally refused to let the medics enter, and later permitted under the protesters pressure.
 At 10:52 p.m. police handcuffed and arrested Joshua Wong for forcible entry to government premises, disorderly conduct in public place and unlawful assembly.
 As visible wounds were found, he was sent to Ruttonjee Hospital for medical inspections before sent to the Central Police station.
 Many people on site were sent to the hospital because of injuries or feeling unwell.
 The police and protesters fell into stalemate later on.

 The organiser announced the start of civil disobedience, and reminded participants to uninstall communication software from their phones.
 They also encouraged the protesters to send their personal information to the HKFS secretariat in order to receive legal support.